 View and analyze subscription data to better understand how your subscriptions are performing.
 Filter data by Territory, App, Subscription Type, and more in Sales and Trends in App Store Connect.

-Subscription Event Page.
+Subscription event page.
 View your total subscription activations, conversions to standard price, reactivations, renewals, and more.
 Filter data for additional insights.
 For example, filtering by a specific promotional offer will show you how effective it’s been at reactivating lapsed subscriptions.
 You can use this information to update your promotional offer strategy.
-For definitions of each subscription event, see App Store Connect Help.
+View definitions of each subscription event.